-The governing body shall be responsible for the payroll routines for employees working in their school.
-This responsibility will include calculating, where applicable, all remuneration, pensions and gratuities, deductions for income tax, superannuation, National Insurance, Apprenticeship Levies, the advance and recovery of any loans agreed by the school, etc. Governors will normally discharge these responsibilities with the assistance of their payroll provider.
+The governing body shall be responsible for salary payments for employees working in their school.
+This responsibility will include calculating, where applicable, all remuneration, pensions and gratuities, deductions for income tax, superannuation, national insurance, apprenticeship levies, the advance and recovery of any loans agreed by the school, etc. Governors will normally discharge these responsibilities with the assistance of their payroll provider.

-- A Where the governing body chooses to use the Southwark's Support Services both parties will be required to meet the requirements of an appropriate Service Level Agreement (SLA) that will make clear their respective responsibilities in these matters.
-This will include a statement about what information the payroll provider will provide to the school and other relevant agencies such as pension funds and H.M.
-Revenue & Customs. - B Should the governing body exercise this responsibility through some other provider, then it is in the governing body's interest that their contract is equally clear about these matters.
-If governors do not do so, they expose themselves to great risk and are therefore advised to seek advice from the Director of Education about their view as to the provider's ability to carry out the functions set out above. - C The Schools Financial Procedures Manual sets out the information about such matters as tax and pensions that the LA will require the governors to provide in order for it to carry out its remaining legal obligations in respect of tax and pensions, etc. This continuing service may be the subject of a SLA for which a charge will be made.
+It is in the governing body's interest that the contract with the payroll provider is clear about these matters.
+If governors do not do so, they expose themselves to great risk and are therefore advised to seek advice from the Director of Education about their view as to the provider's ability to carry out the functions set out above.

+The schools financial procedures manual sets out the information about such matters as tax and pensions that the LA will require the governors to provide in order for it to carry out its remaining legal obligations in respect of tax and pensions, etc. Section 8.5 has further details on the requirements for pensions administration.